balanceiskey/balanceiskey.github.io/_posts/2015-05-25-paternity-leave.md

 My biceps and back have grown stronger.
 My patience has improved.
 I got to hack parenting a little bit while studying up on 3-month-olds and implementing strict schedules.
 I did more cooking in the past two and half weeks than I probably have in the last year.

-I feel my bond has grown stronger with Arin than it would have had I not been on leave.
+My bond with Arin has grown stronger than it would have without leave.
 On the whole my parental skills have jumped a level or two.

 Which brings us to another point in all of this: Why did Sprout let me take off a month for paternity leave?
 What’s the benefit for my employer to pay to lose me for a month outside of my regular PTO (which is also pretty fantastic)?